voxpupuli/puppet-jira/README.md

 #####`$db`

 Which database to use for JIRA, defaults to 'postgresql'.
-Can be 'postgresql' or 'mysql'.
+Can be 'postgresql', 'mysql' or 'oracle'.

 #####`$dbuser`